bildlich/kd-hfg-template/README.md

   * [SASS](http://sass-lang.com/), a CSS preprocessor, and [Compass](http://compass-style.org/)
   * JavaScript and jQuery

- If you want to make changes to the backend code, you need to understand (or learn):
+ If you want to make changes to the backend code, you need to understand:

   * PHP
   * Typo3
   * MySQL

-  In both cases, you need to know:
+  In both cases, you need to understand:

   * Version control with [Git](http://git-scm.com/book/en/Getting-Started-About-Version-Control)
   * How to connect to a remote server with SSH keys